Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Main results

-Algorithm \ref{alg:feasset} requires a number $K \in \mathbb{N}$ of measurement samples in $\mathcal{M}_2$, a description of the dataset $\mathcal{M}_1\times \mathcal{E}$ and a measurable forward model $F$.
-This is applicable to all the different types of forward models in \eqref{eq:noisemodels}.
-For example, Section \ref{sec:micro} and Section \ref{sec:satsr} demonstrate that Algorithm \ref{alg:avker} is applicable to complicated forward models, such as those in localization microscopy, and for very large data dimensions $d_1,d_2 \in \mathbb{N}$, such as in multi-spectral satellite data.
-Given samples of measurements from an inverse problem \eqref{eq:sampling10} depicted in Figure \ref{fig:allocfeas}, the feasible sets for each measurement sample are approximated from below in Algorithm \ref{alg:feasset}.
+Algorithm \ref{alg:feasset} requires a number $K \in \mathbb{N}$ of measurement samples in $\mathcal{M}_2$, a description of the dataset $\mathcal{M}_1\times \mathcal{E}$ and a non-injective forward model $F$ and returns a list of approximations to feasible sets $\left\{F_{y_k}^{N(k)}\right\}_{k=1}^K$, their sizes $\{N(k)\}_{k=1}^K$ and an extended dataset $\mathcal{D}_M$.
+In summary, the sampling notation denotes $K$ as the number of measurement instances $y_k$, $N(k)$ the feasible-set sample count for a measurement $y_k$, and $M=\sum_{k=1}^K N(k)$ the total number of pairs $(x_m,y_m)$ in the dataset $\mathcal{D}_M$.
+To compute the average kernel size, there are no restrictions on how the samples are acquired in Algorithm \ref{alg:feasset}, such as restricting to Monte Carlo or Markov chain Monte Carlo (MCMC) \cite{liu2001monte, casella2008monte}.
+Section \ref{sec:applications} demonstrates that this framework is applicable to complicated forward models, such as those in localization microscopy, and for very large data dimensions $d_1,d_2 \in \mathbb{N}$ where $\mathcal{X}=\mathbb{R}^{d_1}$ and $\mathcal{Y}=\mathbb{R}^{d_2}$, such as in multi-spectral satellite data.
+Given samples of measurements from an inverse problem \eqref{eq:sampling10}, the feasible sets for each measurement sample are approximated from below in Algorithm \ref{alg:feasset}.
 This step can be implemented in various ways, yet the samples of $x$-components all have to satisfy $F(x,e)= y$.
 This requires finding possible solutions and instances of noise that the forward model maps to the same measurement.
-The different possible samples of noise are a crucial part of any measurement and these are relevant in Algorithm \ref{alg:feasset}, as they increase the possible samples of $x$-components that can map to this measurement.
-Algorithm \ref{alg:feasset} returns a list of approximations to feasible sets $\left\{F_{y_k}^{N(k)}\right\}_{k=1}^K$ and their sizes $\{N(k)\}_{k=1}^K$ after sampling measurements and, then, elements in the feasible sets of these measurements.
-In order to compute the average kernel size, there are no restrictions on how the samples are acquired in Algorithm \ref{alg:feasset}, such as restricting to Monte Carlo, Markov chain Monte Carlo, \cite{liu2001monte, casella2008monte} or to brute force root-finding.
+In practice, the computational cost is therefore governed by how feasible-set samples can be obtained for the forward model at hand; our framework is effective when such samples are accessible - through a generative simulator, MCMC/posterior sampling, or the use of a linear-algebraic structure as in Theorem~\ref{lem:lemmasym}).
+The different possible samples of noise are a crucial part of any measurement and these are relevant in Algorithm \ref{alg:feasset}, as they increase the possible samples of $x$-components that can map to this measurement. \begin{remark}[Distribution-free bounds vs. sampling-dependent estimates] In the while loop of Algorithm \ref{alg:feasset}, samples $(x_{k,n},e_{k,n}) \in \mathcal{M}_1\times \mathcal{E}$ are obtained.
+There is no restriction on how these samples of $x$- and noise components are acquired.
+For example, consider the set of bounded noise in a closed ball around zero and note that this set can be equipped with different distributions to model the noise.
+The closed ball around zero contains exactly the same instantiations of noise vectors, albeit with different frequencies.
+As Theorem \ref{thm:lowerboundapprx} is an analytical result, independent of any probabilistic setting, it is valid in both cases.
+If the sampling procedure is biased toward certain noise realizations (e.g. drawn from a specific noise distribution), then the numerical estimate may reflect this bias.
+In applications, the feasible-set sampling strategy can affect the numerical value, but not the validity of the inequality in Theorem \ref{thm:lowerboundapprx}. \end{remark}